 On February 9, 2022, Governor Gavin Newsom signed SB 114 requiring most employers in California, including ICOE, to provide up to 80 hours of COVID Supplemental Paid Sick Leave (SPSL) to eligible employees.
 Part-time staff are entitled to the number of hours they would usually work each week.
-SPSL is available retroactively to January 1, 2022 and will expire on September 30, 2022.
+SPSL is available retroactively to January 1, 2022 to the end of December 31, 2022.

 There are seven qualifying reasons for an employee to take SPSL.
 SPSL is available to employees who cannot work or telework due to any of the following reasons: